ChristianSteger/HORAYZON/README.md

 # References
 - Steger, C. R., Steger, B. and Schär, C: HORAYZON v1.0: An efficient and flexible ray-tracing algorithm to compute horizon and sky view factor, Geoscientific Model Development, submitted
-- Helbig, N., Löwe, H., and Lehning, M. (2009): Radiosity Approach for the Shortwave Surface Radiation Balance in Complex Terrain, Journal of the Atmospheric Sciences, 66(9), 2900-2912, https://doi.org/10.1175/2009JAS2940.1
+- Helbig, N., Löwe, H. and Lehning, M. (2009): Radiosity Approach for the Shortwave Surface Radiation Balance in Complex Terrain, Journal of the Atmospheric Sciences, 66(9), 2900-2912, https://doi.org/10.1175/2009JAS2940.1
-- Yokoyama, R., Shirasawa, M., and Pike, R. J. (2002): Visualizing Topography by Openness: A New Application of Image Processing to Digital Elevation Models, Photogrammetric Engineering and Remote Sensing, 68, 257-265.
+- Yokoyama, R., Shirasawa, M. and Pike, R. J. (2002): Visualizing Topography by Openness: A New Application of Image Processing to Digital Elevation Models, Photogrammetric Engineering and Remote Sensing, 68, 257-265.
 - Zakšek, K., Oštir, K. and Kokalj, Ž. (2011): Sky-View Factor as a Relief Visualization Technique, Remote Sensing, 3(2):398-415, https://doi.org/10.3390/rs3020398

 # Support